kor-al/depth_reconstruction/README.md

 2. The code for the super-resolving network is written based on the TensorFlow implementation of "Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network" (https://github.com/tensorlayer/srgan).

-[NB] The code in this repo  does not describe the finished product but mostly represents the research meterials.
+[NB] The code in this repo does not describe the finished product but mostly represents the experiments and research meaterials.